 To run the container image produced by this Dockerfile your host system will need an NVIDIA GPU, the latest NVIDIA binary drivers, and the NVIDIA Container Toolkit (formerly known as NVIDIA Docker.)
 For more information about running Linux containers with GPU acceleration, see the NVIDIA Container Toolkit page of Unreal Containers community hub documentation.

 How you run the packaged Pixel Streaming application inside the container will vary depending on the version of the Unreal Engine being used.
 For Unreal Engine 4.23, you will need to run the packaged project itself, the

 WebRTCProxy program (which was subsequently merged into the Pixel Streaming plugin itself in Unreal Engine 4.24) and a signalling server.
+For Unreal Engine 4.25, you will just need to run the packaged project and the signalling server.
 For more information, see the official Pixel Streaming documentation.